-Yesterday I was looking at a booklet one of my colleagues wrote about chronic stress.
-Reading through the symptoms I had one of those “a ha" moments where I recognized how fast I'd been going and how unconscious I can be of the ramifications of this.
-One huge consequence is on digestive capacity, for to properly digest our food, we need to slow down, disengage from all the activity, and allow some space.
+Some time ago I was looking at a booklet one of my colleagues wrote about chronic stress.
+Reading through the symptoms I had one of those “aha" moments where I recognized how fast I'd been going and how unconscious I'd been of the ramifications of this.
+One huge consequence was on my digestive capacity.

 And then, Bingo, in a flash of recognition, I realized what my practitioner already knew, that I was not practicing this.
 I’ll tell you that moment got my attention.
-I was paying quite a bit of money to sit on the exam table and have my practitioner read aloud to me, but it finally sunk in.
+I was paying my doctor to read aloud to me, but it finally sunk in.

-When we see where we really are, versus where we think we are because “we know already,” we empower ourselves to begin living in a new way.
+When we see where we really are in relation to a habit, versus where we think we are, we empower ourselves to begin living in a new way.
 Awareness is always the first step.
-If we aren’t connecting the dots between our behaviors and the results of them, we won’t understand how to get different results in the future.
+If we aren’t connecting the dots between our behaviors and the results we're getting, we won’t understand how to get different results in the future.

-Where could you benefit from acting on the knowledge that you already have?
-What is your body asking for at this time?
+In what area of your life could you benefit from acting on the knowledge you already have?

-Sending love on a sunny winter’s day in Seattle, Shannon
+Sending love on a sunny fall day, Shannon